The Autism Program Affiliate at the University of Illinois Urbana-Champaign

 - Facilitating collaborations between agencies, schools, and individuals that enhance the community’s capacity and quality of services for individuals with Autism Spectrum Disorders (ASD) and their families.

 Many different types of materials are available in the TAP Resource Room.
-All of the materials are free, and can be customized to meet individualized needs.
+All of their materials are free, and can be customized to meet individualized needs.
 TAP staff and student interns are available to meet in person or via phone/email to collectively brainstorm creative problem-solving solutions.
-Many of the materials can also be translated to Spanish.
+Many of their materials can also be translated to Spanish.
+These materials include:

 - Books and DVD’s for checkout